thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 The [Linked Open Data cloud](https://lod-cloud.net/) as of 2014, an overview of interlinked open data sets describing over 8 billion resources

-In addition to the sheer amount of Linked Data available, there’re are as well [hundreds of well-defined, freely available data vocabularies](https://lov.okfn.org/dataset/lov) (ontologies) to define terms and express semantics of all complexities in a **standard, interoperable and
+In addition to the sheer amount of Linked Data available, there're are as well [hundreds of well-defined, freely available data vocabularies](https://lov.okfn.org/dataset/lov) (ontologies) to define terms and express semantics of all complexities in a **standard, interoperable and